moka-guys/guidance/03_handbook.md

 Code style for the de facto standard laguage for bioinformatics, python3+, should reflect the recommendations from PEP8.

+## Documentation
+All software must be appropriately documented, so that it allows use and reuse by 3rd parties with reasonable effort.

+Each software repository must at least contain a _README_ file written in markdown that describes:

+- Purpose
+- Usage
+- Inputs and outputs

+### Comments and docstrings
+Docstrings and comments are string literals that are ignored by interpreters/compilers of that language that support them.
+Both _should_ be used in the source code and code review should ensure if those are necessary, useful or redundant.

+Docstrings (python) decribe the purpose of modules, functions, classes and methods.

+Comments should claridy the rationale behind the implementation and/or provide information if code deviates from best practice.
+Comments should be sparse.
+It is not necessary to explain third party functions or modules if they have their own complete documentation (avoid redundancy).

 ## Software Version Control
 All code developed at the SEGLH, _must_ be put under version control according to these guidelines, _in addition_ to trust-wide policies and versioning practices.
 Compliance with these guidelines does _not_ provide exemption of any sort to standard operation procedures, code of conducts and best practices currently enforced or encouraged under national, trust, departmental or group specific policies.